Managedmitch26/Car-Car/README.md

 Our sales and service domains pull information from the inventory domain through a poller and displays everything on the front end through react.
 This is done through the inventory domain.
 Here is a record of all of the cars, salespeople, customers, and sales.
 The Sales domain polls the inventory domain for information about the automobiles.

 ## Sales Microservice
 The Sales microservices contains 4 models: AutomobileVO, Salesperson, Customer, Sale.
-The views function has the ability to handle GET, POST and DELETE request for the Salesperson, Customer and Sales model.
+The view functions have the ability to handle GET, POST and DELETE request for the Salesperson, Customer and Sales model.

 The AutomobileVO model contains data on the vin and sold status of an automobile.
 It is a value object that references the data in the Automobile model inside inventory by using a poller.
 The poller polls for updated data every 1 second.

 The Salesperson model conatins data on the salesperson's first name, last name and employee id number

-The Customer model conatins data on the customer's first name, last name, adress and phone number.
+The Customer model conatins data on the customer's first name, last name, address and phone number.

-The Sale model contains data on which automobile was sold, which salesperson sold it, which customer bought it and the price the automobile was sold for. salesperson is a foreign key that links to the Salesperson Model. customer is a foreign key that links to the Customer model and automobile is a foreign key that links to the AutomobileVO model.
+The Sale model contains data on which automobile was sold, which salesperson sold it, which customer bought it and the price the automobile was sold for. salesperson is a foreign key that links to the Salesperson Model, customer is a foreign key that links to the Customer model and automobile is a foreign key that links to the AutomobileVO model.

 ## Using Insomnoa to send and view data in the Sales microservice